They are becoming increasingly popular but what is a gong bath?

 But we often get asked about what happens at a gong bath – so instead of leaving them shrouded in mystery we thought we would explain here.

-(Our next Gong & Sound Bath is on Friday 27th September 7-8:30pm and you can buy a ticket here)
+(Our next Festive Feel Gong & Sound Bath is on Sunday 8th December 4-5:30pm and you can buy a ticket here)

 In our gong and sound bath events you will typically arrive 10 minutes before the start to get comfy, find a spot and make sure you have enough blankets etc to keep you cosy throughout.
 Michelle will greet everyone at the start with a short explanation and then we usually practice a little bit of gentle yoga to stretch out any aches and stiffness before lying down.